dojot/dojot/util/microservice-sdk/js/README.md

 scope1.param.string.array.key:string[]=["stringA", 'stringB']
-scope2.param.explicit.string.key:string=this is explicitly typed as string scope2.param.implicit.string.key=this has the string type
+scope2.param.explicit.string.key:string=this is explicitly typed as string scope2.param.implicit.string.key=this has the string type scope2.param.string.quotation.mark="strings are not delimited, these quotation marks will be in the string"
 ```

 The accepted types are:
-- boolean: true or false, case insensitive
+- boolean: true or false, case insensitive.
-- float
-- integer
+- float: any value with or without decimal places.
+- integer: any value without decimal places.
-- string[]: a list of strings, must be delimited by [ ] and each string must be delimited by ' or "
+- string[]: a list of strings, must be delimited by [ ] and each string must be delimited by ' or ".
-- string: if no type is passed, this is the default
+- string: if no type is passed, this is the default.
+There is no delimitation character.

-__NOTE THAT__ only the default configuration file can be typed
+__NOTE THAT__ only the default configuration file can be typed.
+The user file and environment
+variables will inherit the same types.
+If a user file parameter or environment variable does not
+exist in the default file, it will have the string type.

 #### Created configuration file